-Because sexual misconduct may constitute both a violation of University policy and criminal activity, and because the University grievance process is not a substitute for instituting legal actions, the University encourages individuals to report alleged sexual misconduct promptly to campus officials and to law enforcement authorities.
-Individuals may, however, choose to decline to report alleged sexual misconduct to such campus officials and/or law enforcement authorities.
-The University respects and supports the individual's decision with respect to reporting; nevertheless, the University may notify appreciate law enforcement authorities if required or warranted by the nature of the allegations at issue.
+A University Title IX proceeding is not a substitute for a legal action.
+Because sexual misconduct may violate both University policy and the criminal law, the University encourages individuals to report alleged sexual misconduct promptly to campus officials and to law enforcement authorities.
+If, however, an individual elects not to report alleged sexual misconduct to University officials and/or law enforcement authorities, the University will respect and support the individual's decision.
+Nevertheless, if the University learns of the sexual misconduct, it may notify appropriate law enforcement authorities if required by law or warranted by the nature of the allegations at issue.

-(a) Filing a Complaint with Local Law Enforcement.
+(A) Filing a Complaint with Legal Authorities.